weaverbel/intro-computational-thinking/content/1-exercise.md

 {% include figure.html img="pattern.png" alt="Spotting the pattern" width="25%" %}

-If we are adding up all the numbers between 1 and 200, we will end up with 100 pairs, all of which add up to **201**.
+If we follow this process with all the numbers between 1 and 200, we will end up with 100 pairs, all of which add up to **201**.

 -------